TheCubeDAO/Documentation/cubits.md

 We would like to clarify that the Cubit token may not have a market value, if it currently does, assume it does not.
 We do not facilitate or support methods or attempts to sell the Cubit token or connections linking it to real-world currency.
 The Cubit token is a community utility token operating mainly on the Polygon blockchain.

-> The staking platform is under re-development as of Dec, 2023.
+> The staking platform is under re-development as of Jan, 2024.
 Stay updated via Discord.
 {.is-info}